website watertownhistory.org

 evening.
 The weather was all that could

-be desired giving those in attendance a fine opportunity of enjoying the quiet
+be desired giving those in attendance a fine

-shady retreats of the lovely grounds decked so beautifully with nature's gifts
+opportunity of enjoying the quiet shady retreats of the lovely grounds decked

-of grass, flowers, trees and shrubbery.
-After tea was served the party repaired to
+and shrubbery.
+After tea was served the

-management of the delightful affair.
+provided by the management of the delightful affair.
 WR

 1885

-1886 Fountain
+1886 FOUNTAIN

-and Pavilion, Concordia Island Park, [Tivoli Island].
+AND PAVILION, Concordia Island Park, [Tivoli Island].
 This building was removed in 1961

 Concordia Island, pavilion